Gifts for the Woman Who Wants Nothing (that she’ll secretly love)

 Indoor/outdoor slippers

-I wanted to avoid the fluffy slippers with the sherpa that push my feet out the back.
+I wanted to avoid the fluffy slippers with the sherpa lining that push my feet out the back.

 Here’s what I love: